DataDog/action-prebuildify/README.md

       package-manager: 'npm' # npm or yarn
       postbuild: '' # command to run after prebuilds have been generated
       prebuild: '' # command to run before prebuilds are generated
+      rust: false # Whether or not this build is for a Rust project.
       skip: '' # list of jobs to skip, for example when a platform is not supported
       target-name: 'addon' # target name in binding.gyp (or napi.name in package.json for napi-rs projects)
 ```